artsy/artsy.github.io/source/_posts/2013-12-18-rendering-on-the-server-and-client-in-node-dot-js.markdown

 Some goals became clear:

-* Better client-side tools from JavaScript testing to package mangers.
+* Better client-side tools from JavaScript testing to package managers.
 * Share rendering code server/client to reduce duplication and optimize initial page load.
 * Flexibility.
 We needed a way to divide our app into smaller chunks with smaller asset packages.